n7jti/pico-wsl2/README.md

 # Raspberry Pi Pico 2040 C++ development using WSL2, a PicoProbe, and VS Code
 Here are the Setup instructions for raspberry pi pico development using a pico-probe on WSL2 and VSCode.
+This repo contains a working and properly configured VScode example that flashes an LED and Writes to the standard UART.

 ## In Windows
-First, let's get windows completely setup.
+First, let's get windows completely setup so that we can use WSL2 (Linux) for our ARM development on the PICO.
 I couldn't find a single place with instructions for everything.
 But I was able to figure it all out through a combination of sites.

 Here are the basic steps:
 1. Setup WSL2 itself